-Some of the qualities that lack in retail paint, Vs trade paint are opacity, ease of use, discolouration over time and durability.
+Some of the qualities that lack in retail paint Vs trade paint are opacity, ease of use, discolouration over time and durability.
 Not just that but trade paint will normally go further and exterior trade paint will last longer.

 Dulux Matt Emulsion Vs Dulux Trade Vinyl Matt

-- Opacity – Not as good, meaning you may have to apply an additional coat.
+- Opacity – Not as good, meaning you may need apply an additional coat of paint.

 - Durability – try to wipe a wall finished in Dulux matt and you will remove the paint.
 Trade paint will stand up to a light clean.
 This is due to the amount of polymer binders in each product.

-- Ease of use – Dulux matt remains porous, meaning moisture is drawn out of the first coat into the second and causes your brush or roller to drag.
+- Ease of use – Dulux matt remains porous, meaning moisture is drawn out of the second coat into the first and causes your brush or roller to drag.
 This is not only annoying, buy will restrict your capabilities when cutting a straight line.
-It will also cause brush and roller marks.

 - Price – Dulux matt emulsion is about half the price as Dulux trade vinyl matt